Journal

 Michael Boitard

-Michael is an urban kid from Paris, who has always been fascinated by nature and its ability to evolve and overcome challenges.
-Following his PhD in Neurosciences filming migrating neurons with a microscope, he used scientific writing, exhibitions and activities in a zoological institution to inspire the public and engage their curiosity to discover and learn more about threatened species.
-Now at Frontiers, he is pursuing his passion of improving research distribution and impact at international level.
-He is responsible for transforming science articles into an attractive and comprehensive way for everyone to access knowledge, including our younger readers, through Frontiers for Young Minds.
+Michael is from Paris, fascinated by nature’s evolution to overcome challenges.
+Following his PhD in Neurosciences, he used scientific writing, exhibitions and activities to inspire the public to learn more about threatened species.
+At Frontiers, he is responsible for transforming science articles to be attractive and comprehensive for everyone to access knowledge.

 Maarten Vandijck

-Maarten is a young man from Belgium, where he studied Japanese, Swedish and other languages.
-Now he lives in Switzerland and works at Frontiers, hoping to make a difference in gathering knowledge, and making it available for everyone, including you.
-Besides studying languages, he is really fond of travelling, taking pictures and outgoing activities.
-During summer he likes driving a motorcycle or planning ahead to jump out of a plane.
-However, as soon as the snow arrives he can be found on his snowboard.
-Wherever you see a dog, Maarten is probably petting it already, they are his favourite.
+Maarten is from Belgium, where he studied Japanese, Swedish and other languages.
+Now in Switzerland at Frontiers, he makes knowledge available for everyone.
+He is really fond of traveling, taking pictures and outgoing activities - from sky-diving to skiing.
+Wherever you see a dog, Maarten is probably petting it already, they are his favorite.